Skip to Content

 5. Prefers Eating at Certain Times

 Just like you might not like to eat breakfast at 7 am, your Poodle might also prefer not to eat at certain times.
-Although it can be concerning at first, it’s not unusual, especially as your dog approaches middle age.
+Although it can be concerning initially, it’s not unusual, especially as your dog approaches middle age.

 It’s best to track how much food your Poodle eats throughout the day.
 If he still eats about the same amount, then don’t worry.